Rome, the Eternal City, is a city of ruins - a blend of old and new, co-exiting side by side.

 - Visit the cats and give them love!
 The sanctuary is open from 12-6 daily.

-- Send a donation to the shelter.
+- Send a donation.
 They always need financial help.

 - Adopt a cat from a distance and receive updates and photos of your cat.

-- Give a homeless cat a former home and adopt a cat, whether locally or abroad.
+- Give a homeless cat a forever home and adopt a cat.

-Please share this article to help spread the word about the shelter!
+- Share this article to help spread the word about the shelter.